Atta66/PointNet-Robot-Control-with-ToF-Camera/README.md

 # Movement Control of TB2 using PointNet with a ToF Camera

+This repository contains the software details for movement control of TB2 using PointNet for object segmentation with the help results obtained from a ToF camera (Pico Flexx).

 ## Hardware

 Virtual machine on `Windows 10` with allocated a minimum of `6 CPU cores` and `8 GBs of RAM`.